-As of March 27, 2020, more than 585,500 people have become ill due to the coronavirus outbreak, and the disease has been detected in at least 171 countries.
-At least 27,164 fatalities have been linked to the disease.
-More than 102,000 cases have been confirmed in the U.S., including 1,646 fatalities.
-There are now more total confirmed cases outside of China, where the virus initially spread.
-The WHO has declared the coronavirus outbreak a pandemic.
+As of March 17, 2021, more than 120.7 million people have become ill due to the coronavirus outbreak, and the disease has been detected in every country.
+Worldwide, at least 2.6 fatalities have been linked to the disease.
+In the United States, more than 29,500,000 people have tested positive for Covid-10, including more than 536,000 deaths.

 It is an established fact that the coronavirus, while most likely originating in China, does not discriminate based on ethnic background or race.
 Virtually anyone can contract and contribute to the spread of this disease.

 The scapegoating that has taken place in the wake of the coronavirus outbreak is not new.
 We define scapegoating as: "Blaming an individual or group for something based on that person or group’s identity when the person or group is not responsible.
 Bias, prejudicial thinking and discriminatory acts can lead to scapegoating."

 Contagious diseases often fuel scapegoating and anti-immigrant and other forms of bias and racism.
 As with any public health crisis, the fear of a pandemic leads to misinformation, conspiracy theories and scapegoating, especially on social media platforms and the internet.
 The seemingly endless news media coverage may make these diseases seem more threatening, widespread and deadly than they are.